Revolutionary new 'battery' could let us bottle sunshine

 What distinguishes AzoPMA is how much heat it can store.
 Ounce for ounce, it holds a record-setting 200 times as much thermal energy as water.
 The secret?
 Its molecules toggle between two shapes, or conformations.

-When AzoPMA is heated, its molecules adopt their high-energy form.
-Then, when activated by light or another trigger, the molecules revert to their low-energy form and the stored heat comes gushing out.
+When AzoPMA is exposed to sunlight, its molecules adopt their high-energy form.
+Then, when slightly warmed or activated by another trigger, the molecules revert to their low-energy form and the stored heat comes gushing out.

 Meanwhile, Dr. Jeffrey Grossman, a materials scientist at MIT, is making impressive progress with another type of thermal storage.
 Grossman has created a fatty compound that melts when heated but, counterintuitively, doesn’t freeze when it cools.
 It stays melted until activated with a blue LED.
 Only then does it solidify, releasing its locked-up heat.